Factorizations of diffeomorphisms of compact surfaces with boundary: Non-positive open books of Stein-fillable contact 3-folds

-For our construction, we start out on the surface $\pg_{0,4}$ of genus zero with 4 boundary components, and a mapping class with factorization $\tau_{\epsilon_1} \tau_{\epsilon_2}$ as in Figure \ref{fig_folded_lantern}(a).
+We start out then with a surface $\pg_{0,4}$ of genus zero with 4 boundary components, and a mapping class with factorization $\tau_{\epsilon_1} \tau_{\epsilon_2}$, where $\epsilon_1$ and $\epsilon_2$ intersect exactly twice, with opposite sign (so $\pg_{0,4}$ is just a regular neighborhood of the pair - Figure~\ref{fig_folded_lantern}(a)).
 It is easy to see that this defines an open book decomposition of $S^1 \times S^2$ with the standard (and unique) Stein fillable contact structure.
-We use the well known lantern relation to give a mapping class equivalence between the words indicated in Figure \ref{fig_folded_lantern}(a) and (b), thus introducing a (non-essential) left twist about the curve $\alpha$ into the positive monodromy.
-To make room for what is to come, we must enlarge the surface by adding a 1-handle (Figure \ref{fig_folded_lantern}(c)) to the support of the lantern relation, so that the associated open book decomposition is of $\#^2(S^1 \times S^2)$, with its (also unique) Stein fillable contact structure (recall that stabilization-equivalence to an open book with positive monodromy is sufficient to show Stein fillability of the supported contact manifold).
-Note in particular that this operation does not change the property of Stein fillability.
-We then stabilize by plumbing a positive Hopf band, use this stabilization curve to braid two of the lantern curves into a new configuration in which the lantern relation does not apply, and then destabilize to a book in which, as the lantern is unavailable, the left twist about $\alpha$ can no longer be canceled.
-The steps are indicated clearly in the remainder of Figure \ref{fig_folded_lantern}.
+We use the well-known lantern relation to give a mapping class equivalence between the words indicated in Figure~\ref{fig_folded_lantern}(a) and (b), thus introducing a left twist about the curve $\alpha$ into the positive monodromy.
+To make room for what is to come, we must enlarge the surface by adding a 1-handle (Figure~\ref{fig_folded_lantern}(c)) to the surface, so that the associated open book decomposition is now of $\#^2(S^1 \times S^2)$, with its (also unique) Stein fillable contact structure.
+We then stabilize, use this stabilization curve to braid two of the lantern curves into a new configuration in which the lantern relation does not apply, and then destabilize to a book in which, as the lantern is unavailable, the left twist about $\alpha$ can no longer be canceled.
+The steps are indicated clearly in the remainder of Figure~\ref{fig_folded_lantern}.
 As none of the steps $(c)$ through $(f)$ affect the supported contact structure, we have obtained an open book decomposition, supporting a Stein-fillable contact structure, which has no obvious positive factorization.
 We refer to this construction as an \emph{immersed} lantern relation.
-To motivate this terminology, observe that the surface and curves of Figure \ref{fig_folded_lantern}(f) are obtained from those of Figure \ref{fig_folded_lantern}(f) by a self plumbing of the surface.
-Figure \ref{fig_immersed_lantern} summarizes the construction.
+To motivate this terminology, observe that the surface and curves of Figure~\ref{fig_folded_lantern}(f) are obtained from those of Figure~\ref{fig_folded_lantern}(b) by a self plumbing of the surface.
+Figure~\ref{fig_immersed_lantern} summarizes the construction.

-The remainder of this section uses the results of Section \ref{sec_d} to demonstrate that the left-twisting introduced by the `immersed lantern' is in fact essential.
-We also show how this result generalizes to give similar examples of other open books with the same page.